 Consider this example.
 You’re shopping for a new car.
 You’ve been out looking for SUVs, pulling up information on your phone, and when you go to the Honda website, they’re able to swap out their standard homepage for one featuring SUVs, because they know that’s what you’ve been doing.
 It might seem invasive, but it helps facilitate a purchase.

 Eliminating steps for customers (and therefore eliminating distractions), and delivering personalized content requires a symphony of collaboration between UX, content strategy, technology, visual design, and other teams.

 Fortunately, there are all kinds of key technologies that can help deliver the best user experience possible.

 In fact, technology has developed faster than brands can incorporate new capabilities into user experiences.

 Years ago, brands may have had ideas for creating the ideal user experience.
 But there were no tools to support those ideas.
 The technology simply wasn’t there.

 But today, there are all kinds of capabilities - augmented reality, for example - which we’re only just beginning to explore.

 Expect to see brands embracing not just omnichannel, but increasingly unique user experiences to help their brand stand out from the noise.

 UX from a Brand Perspective

-So how do you develop best-in-class user experience as a brand in 2020?
+So how do you develop best-in-class user experience as a brand?
 There is constant opportunity, but also constant distraction.